PyO3/pyo3/guide/src/migration.md

 Future PyO3 versions will likely add more traits and data structures to make working with free-threaded Python easier.

-Some features are unaccessible on the free-threaded build:
+Some features are inaccessible on the free-threaded build:

 - The `GILProtected` type, which relied on the GIL to expose synchronized access to inner contents
 - `PyList::get_item_unchecked`, which cannot soundly be used due to races between time-of-check and time-of-use